KevinWang390/Game/README.md

 }
 ```
 * param: hWnd -- the window that receives the message
-* param: message -- the message itself, i.e. a keystroke, lifting a key, clicking the exit button, etc.
+* param: message -- the message itself, e.g. a keystroke, lifting a key, clicking the exit button, etc.
 * param: wParam -- in the case of a keystroke, the Windows Virtual Key Code of that key
 * param: lParam -- miscellaneous information